 The healthcare industry has always been a leader in innovation.
-With the help of machine learning and artificial intelligence, it continues to advance and help people live healthier and longer lives.
+With the help of machine learning (ML) and artificial intelligence (AI), it continues to advance and help people live healthier and longer lives.
 Acoustic epidemiology is evolving and providing data points on various medical disorders so that patient care can improve.

 What Is Epidemiology?